 There is nothing new in thinking that we live in stupid times.
 Many

-past thinkers thought about stupidity as a symptom.
-However, Lacan
+past thinkers thought about stupidity as a symptom, however, Lacan

 considered stupidity as immune to the influence of psychoanalysis,

-enlightened.”
-Here stupidity’s inescapability signifies (and is
+enlightened."
+Here it seems that stupidity signifies (and is signified

-and Psychoanalysis, internationally respected Lacanian analysts and
+In Stupidity and Psychoanalysis, chapters by internationally respected

-specific psychoanalytic encounter.
-This collection draws critical
+stupidity as a specific psychoanalytic encounter.
+This collection

-Ingo Lenz Dunker, David Ferraro, Luis Izcovich, Adrian Johnston, James
+Ferraro, Luis Izcovich, Adrian Johnston, James Martell, Jean-Michel

 Les mer